tmcgilchrist/okra/README.md

 opam pin remove okra
 ```

-(This will both remove the pinned version and install the new one.)
+This will both remove the pinned version and install the new one.
+You may also need to
+`opam pin remove okra-lib` too.

 If okra is not installed yet, run:
 ```sh